nicolasgasco/nicolasgasco/README.md

 - Interested in Web Development and Web3

 ## Skills
-- React, Angular, Material, Ionic, and SASS
+- JavaScript, TypeScript
+- React
-- NextJs, Node, Express
+- NextJs, NodeJs, Express
-- JavaScript, TypeScript, C, Python
+- C and Python

 ## Work
 - Currently working as a Front End Developer